Montessori School of Calgary

 Patti van Zeyl

-Head of School
+Head of School and Principal

 With a BEd from the University of Calgary and 15 years' experience in the area of post-secondary enrollment services and advancement Patti assumed the leadership post as our Head of School and Principal at the Montessori School of Calgary in Summer of 2016.
 Her connection to Montessori dates back to 1995 when she registered her first of five children in our Primary program.
 She assisted in founding the school's Parent Advisory Committee, served on the team of parents and community members cultivating funds to build the new playground in 2013 and was actively involved as a member of the MSofC Board of Directors.